Where your business property is and isn’t covered, according to your insurance

-If you're responsible for an accident, the liability coverage in your commercial auto can help pay for the other party's physical damage and bodily injuries.
-And if the accident turns into a lawsuit, your liability coverage may help pay for your attorney bills and court costs.
+If you're responsible for an accident, the liability coverage in your commercial auto policy can help pay for the other party's physical damage and bodily injuries.
+If the accident turns into a lawsuit, your liability coverage may help pay for your attorney bills and court costs.

 Even though the policies are similar, you usually can't add your commercial vehicles to your personal insurance.
 Most insurance providers see work-related driving as riskier, so they offer a different policy for it.

-Pro tip: Hired and non-owned auto insurance offers liability protection for the cars you rent on business trips and your employees' cars that they drive on business errands.
+Commercial auto insurance covers vehicles owned by your business.
+Hired and non-owned auto insurance (HNOA) offers liability protection for cars you rent on business trips and employees' cars driven on business errands.